LauraVerde/CSFK_rule_extraction/Readme.md

 This replication package includes:
 - Scripts for preprocessing the CSFK dataset
 - Implementation of Random Forest training and evaluation
-- Extraction of the rules learnt by the RF model
+- Extraction of the rules learnt by the RF model (powered by [GabeOw's Random Forest Rule Extraction](https://github. com/GabeOw/Random-Forest-Rule-Extraction/))

 ---